freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 6. There are multiple libraries available for Python, like numpy, pandas, etc., to make doing complex operations easy!

 ### Cons
-- Being open source, many different ways have developed over the year for same function.
-This sometimes, creates chaos for others to read someone else code.
+- Being open source, many different ways have developed over the years for the same function.
+This sometimes creates chaos for others to read someone else's code.
 - It is a slow language.
 So, a very bad language to use for developing general algorithms.
 - Python is dynamically typed, so the errors in code only show up after running an application.
 - Python is not the best langauge to use if your project requires efficient memory management.